 Four in ten small businesses in the UK fail within the first five years.
-Imagine ploughing five years into a business only for it not to succeed in the end.
+Imagine ploughing five years into a company, only for it not to succeed in the end.
 That’s pretty tragic.

 To help you avoid going through the same stress, here are a list of some of the catastrophic mistakes small businesses make…